MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 Solution hardware ranges from 2 to 16 nodes and is tested and validated by Microsoft and partner vendors. ​To find Azure Stack HCI solution hardware from your preferred hardware partner, see the [Azure Stack HCI Catalog](https://www.microsoft.com/cloud-platform/azure-stack-hci-catalog).

 ### Manual deployment
-To manually deploy the Azure Stack HCI operating system on the system drive of each server to be clustered, we recommend using the Server Configuration tool (Sconfig.cmd).
-You can use Sconfig.cmd to configure and manage Server Core installations.
-To use the tool, you must be a member of the Administrators group.
-To learn more about the tool, see [Configure a Server Core installation of Windows Server 2016 or Windows Server, version 1709, with Sconfig.cmd](/windows-server/get-started/sconfig-on-ws2016).
+To manually deploy the Azure Stack HCI operating system on the system drive of each server to be clustered, install the operating system via your preferred method, such as booting from a DVD, USB drive, or installing over the network using [Windows Deployment Services](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831764(v=ws.11)).

+Then start each server and use the Server Configuration tool (Sconfig.cmd) to prepare the servers for clustering.
+To learn more about the tool, see [Configure a Server Core installation with Sconfig.cmd](/windows-server/get-started/sconfig-on-ws2016).

 To use Sconfig:
 1. Connect to the server running the Azure Stack HCI operating system that you want to deploy.